SF-WDI-LABS/tunely-angular/README.md

 It's important to do a good amount of planning and whiteboarding before you start coding.
 That'll save you from costly mistakes and help you to refine the eventual user experience before you've invested hours in the project.

 We're going to use **"outside-in development"** practices.
-This means we'll start by designing our UI (the outside).
+This means that we'll start by designing our UI (the outside).
 Then we'll move more inside by connecting it to a backend serving hard-coded data.
 Next, we'll retrieve that data from a database.

 We will also be breaking our work into short **sprints** with specific design goals.
 In each sprint we'll try to work outside-in.